ianprime0509/zig-gobject/README.md

 ### Fixing broken GIR files

 Sometimes, there are errors in GIR files which result in incorrect or incomplete bindings.
-One approach to such errors is to completely rewrite the underlying GIR file; there are some examples of this in `gir-overrides`.
-For larger GIR files, however, this is not feasible, as copying the entire GIR file and manually editing it would make it very difficult to maintain over time.
 The codegen process handles this by allowing GIR files to be transformed at build time using XSLT: providing the `-Dgir-fixes=module=transform.xslt` will cause the GIR for `module` to be transformed using `transform.xslt` prior to codegen.
+This transformation is not
-This transformation is not destructive: it writes the transformed GIR to a temporary directory and prepends the directory to the GIR search path.
+destructive: it writes the transformed GIR to a temporary directory and prepends the directory to the GIR search path.

 Fixes for known GIR issues are maintained in `gir-fixes`.